roe-dl/weewx-GTS/README.md

 See http://weewx.com/docs/customizing.htm#Tags for details on how to use tags in skins.

+**Caution**: The aggregation `exists` only reports whether the observation type is included in the database or not.
+For pure XTypes like the observation types provided here it reports `False`.
+The behavior of `has_data` changed.
+It reports `False` for WeeWX up to version 4.10 and `True` for WeeWX from version 5.0 on.

 #### Diagrams (ImageGenerator)

 To create diagrams you need to include additional sections into the \[ImageGenerator\] section of skin.conf.
 What follows are examples.
 There are more possibilities than that.